GNscSHI/SE-CGCNN/README.md

 - `test_results.csv`: stores the `ID`, target value, and predicted value for each crystal in test set.
 - `epoch_info.csv`: stores the evaluation results on training/validation/test set in all epoches.

-### Predict material properties with a pre-trained SE-CGCNN model
+### Predict material properties with a pre-trained SEM-CGCNN model

 Before predicting the material properties, you will need to: